Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Methodology

 \subsubsection{General Trust}

-To capture a global assessment of trust that was not tied to a specific Likert instrument, participants also completed a single-item general trust rating on a continuous 1-100 scale.
-This measure served as a holistic outcome capturing overall trust in the advising system unconstrained by specific item framing.
+To capture a global assessment of trust that was not tied to a specific Likert instrument, participants completed a single-item general trust rating: ``From 1--100, how trustworthy would you rate your advisor?
+(1 being the least trustworthy and 100 being the most)''.
+This measure served as a holistic outcome capturing overall trust in the advisor, unconstrained by specific item framing.
+A continuous scale allowed for finer-grained variation in global trust judgments than would be possible with a coarse Likert scale.